unterm-cli reference

 }

-The CLI reads that file on every invocation and dials 127.0.0.1:<mcp_port>.
-The token is per-launch — it rotates whenever the GUI restarts, and the file is written 0600 so other users on the host cannot read it.
-There is a fallback to the legacy ~/.unterm/auth_token + port 19876 for builds that pre-date the multi-instance work, but new builds always use server.json.
+The token is per-launch — it rotates whenever the GUI restarts, and the files are written 0600 so other users on the host cannot read them.

 A few consequences worth knowing before you wire scripts: